ELS-RD/anonymisation/README.md

 - create some variation of the discovered entities and search for them (remove first or last name, change the case, etc.)
     - make the model more robust to error in the text
     - these variation can not be discovered easily with patterns
+- apply some priority rules depending of the source of the entity
+    - some candidate generators are more safe than others
+    - a `_1` is added to the end of the tag label when it is safe and it is removed during the offset normalization step
 - extending any discovered to the neighbor words if it makes sense
     - should be done carefully otherwise there is a risk of lowering the quality of the training set
 - look for doubtful MWE candidates and declare them as doubtful